rizinorg/book/src/basic_commands/flags.md

 ### Flag Zones

-radare2 offers flag zones, which lets you label different offsets on the scrollbar, for making it easier to navigate through large binaries.
+rizin offers flag zones, which lets you label different offsets on the scrollbar, for making it easier to navigate through large binaries.
 You can set a flag zone on the current seek using:

 ```
 [0x00003a04]> fz flag-zone-name